-In order to provide a reliable trigger in a high-background environment (up to 1 MHz/cm2), the HPS electromagnetic calorimeter must be fast and match the lepton-pair acceptance of the SVT, while operating in the fringe field of the analyzing dipole.
+In order to provide a reliable trigger in a high-background environment (up to 1 MHz/cm), the HPS electromagnetic calorimeter must be fast and match the lepton-pair acceptance of the SVT, while operating in the fringe field of the analyzing dipole.
 Electrons and positrons between 0.3 GeV and 6.6 GeV are to be measured with an energy resolution of the order of $4\%/\sqrt{E}$ and a position resolution of about 1 to 2 mm to match with the corresponding information coming from the SVT.

-For these purposes, a homogeneous calorimeter made of lead tungsten (PbWO4) scintillating crystals was constructed.
-PbWO4 crystals have a fast decay time (≈ 10 ns) thus allowing to operate in the HPS high-rate environment with a reduced pile-up probability, and a reasonable light yield, compatible with the energy resolution requirements for this experiment.
-The calorimeter was constructed with crystals originally installed in the inner calorimeter of the CLAS detector [3], after being refurbished.
-Given the presence of a high magnetic field, avalanche photodiodes were used for light readout, coupled to custom preamplifiers.
-Major improvements with respect to the test-run configuration include larger area avalanche photodiodes, optimized low-noise preamplifiers, new mother-boards for the routing of high-voltage and signals, and a new light-monitoring system.
+For these purposes, a homogeneous calorimeter made of lead tungstate (PbWO4) scintillating crystals was constructed.
+PbWO4 crystals have a fast decay time ( $\approx 10$ ns) thus allowing operations in the HPS high-rate environment with a reduced pile-up probability, and a reasonable light yield, compatible with the energy resolution requirements for this experiment.
+The calorimeter was constructed with refurbished crystals originally used in the inner calorimeter of the CLAS detector [3].
+Given the presence of magnetic fringe fields, avalanche photodiodes were used for light readout, coupled to custom preamplifiers.
+Major improvements with respect to the test-run configuration included larger-area avalanche photodiodes, optimized low-noise preamplifiers, new mother-boards for the routing of high-voltage and signals, and a new light-monitoring system.